YamanishiLab/SSL-VQ/README.md

 ### 2. Predict novel therapeutic targets.

-If you want to train predictive model for inhibitory targets.
+If you want to predict new inhibitory targets with the trained model.

 ```
 $ python3 ./02_NewPredict.py \